microsponsors/erc-721/README.md

 ## Minting & Transfer Restrictions
 Note that there *are* transfer restrictions on these tokens, to satisfy the following business requirements:

-1. All minters (Creators) and buyers (Sponsors) must be validated in our Proof-of-Content Registry to eliminate fraud/ impersonation/ spamming.
+1. All minters (Creators) must be validated in our Proof-of-Content Registry to help eliminate fraud/ impersonation/ spamming.
 2. Microsponsors ERC-721s (NFTs) give minters the option to disable token resale to third-parties, to help ensure that Creators' time slots aren't sold to individuals or organizations they do not wish to transact with.
 This is useful for certain use-cases, i.e. Creators who want to carefully choose which brands or organizations they wish to work with.

 ## Path to Federation